 After plowing through almost everything half-decent PlayStation Now has to offer, I’ve come to realise something about Sony and their consoles.

 The older they get, the more the quality control standards slip.
-Even though it’s still relatively young, the PS4 already has its fair share of the worst games out there, and that’s all down to Sony being more and more open with what can be released on the platform.
+Even though it’s not quite at the end of its life, the PS4 already has its fair share of the worst games out there, and that’s all down to Sony being more and more open with what can be released on the platform.

 It wasn’t always this way, though.
 Back when the PlayStation 4 first launched in 2013, it was notoriously difficult to find anything worth playing.
 You had a couple of decent launch titles, sure, but the console didn’t really pick up a great deal of traction until the following year when developers had finally acclimated themselves with the new bit of kit.
 Not long after, the floodgates opened and all kinds of things came pouring in.

 There’s no denying that relaxing the criteria has helped a lot of worthy titles find homes, but for every quality indie game, there are even more that just aren’t worth looking at.
-We’re still a long way off the PlayStation Store being the garbage fire that Steam can sometimes be, but with one recent game (that we’ll talk about later), it seems as if Sony are starting to let any old junk jump aboard.
+We’re still a long way off the PlayStation Store being the garbage fire that Steam can sometimes be, but it seems as if Sony are starting to let any old junk jump aboard.

-You won’t find many AAA games on this list; even if they’re disappointing, boring, or just not all that great, they’re a damn sight better than what you’ll find below.
-Before you even press CTRL+F, No Man’s Sky isn’t included.
+You won’t find many AAA games on this list; even if they’re disappointing, boring, or just not all that great, they’re a damn sight better than the worst PS4 games you’ll find below.

 It constantly blows the mind that more Godzilla games don’t strike gold.
 Simply being able to play as a gigantic, irritable lizard is an idea that should sell itself, but they always somehow miss the target.
 This effort doesn’t just miss the target, it drunkenly stumbles into a tepidarium and kills a whole family of geckos.
 Or something like that.